Beatles Autographs

 The letter is in very good condition, with non detracting mailing fold marks, tape residue at top left and a small tear to the right of this residue.

 Letters handwritten by John Lennon are extremely desirable and few are offered for sale in any given year.
-This is a truly rare opportunity to own a letter written by John just prior to The Beatles' quick astronomical rise to an unprecedented level of fame, which began right after this letter was written, following the release of their first LP record “Please Please Me”.....$19,500
+This is a truly rare opportunity to own a letter written by John just prior to The Beatles' quick astronomical rise to an unprecedented level of fame, which began right after this letter was written, following the release of their first LP record “Please Please Me”.....SOLD

 (click image to view larger)